rotide/addy/README.md

 ### Step 1
 You will need to get the following:
 - A public facing server with port 25 open and accessible!
-  - Most ISPs and quite a few VPS providers block this by default.
+  - Note: Most ISPs and quite a few VPS providers block this by default.
 - A domain name where you control the DNS records.

 ### Step 2